ibm-cloud-docs/vpc/about-contract.md

 The contract is a definition file in the YAML format that is specific to the {{site.data.keyword.hpvs}} for VPC instance.
 This file must be created by the cloud user as a prerequisite for creating an instance.
 After this file is created, it must be passed as an input as part of the **User Data** field when an instance is created.
 You cannot create an instance without a valid contract.
 If you create an instance without a contract, the deployment starts and then fails, and the instance goes into a shutdown state.
 The contract is specific to creating a {{site.data.keyword.hpvs}} for VPC instance and is an extension of the IBM Secure Execution technology by Hyper Protect.

-If the workload discloses the decrypted tokens (either through SSH or REST APIs), then the decrypted data contains both the workload and the environment secrets (however it does not contain the seeds that were used for volume encryption).
+If the workload discloses the decrypted tokens either through SSH or REST APIs, then the decrypted data contains both the workload and the environment secrets.
+However, it does not contain the seeds that were used for volume encryption.
 {: note}

 ## Contract sections
 {: #hpcr_contract_sections}